-Appellant bears the ultimate burden of proving by a preponderance of the evidence that erred in denying the request for additional CLS.
-However, Respondent also bears the initial burden of going forward with sufficient evidence to show that its action is correct and in accordance with law and policy.
+Appellant bears the burden of proving by a preponderance of the evidence that erred in denying the request for additional CLS and that he is entitled to the services while Respondent bears the initial burden of going forward with sufficient evidence to show that its action is correct and in accordance with law and policy.

-For the reasons discussed below, the undersigned Administrative Law Judge finds that Respondent has failed to meet that initial burden of proof in this case and that the s decision regarding the denial of additional CLS must therefore be reversed.
+Here, the undersigned Administrative Law Judge finds that Appellant has met his burden of proof and the decision regarding the denial of additional CLS must therefore be reversed and Appellant's request must be granted.